 That said, Bogota, one could take or leave.
 The best thing about my time here was watching Colombia beat Greece in their opening game of the World Cup, and the chaos that ensued for the rest of the day afterwards.
 Traffic came to a standsill, horns sounded all afternoon, street parties dominated.
 With an election the next day, before the game, the government had felt the need to initiate prohibtion from six in the evening, such was the flour throwing, shaving gel everywhere revelry that dominated.
 I have never heard a city so loud.

 In terms of sigths, the Gold Musuem is a must for the slightly scary masks and ornate objects such as tiny birds that were maufactured from the precious metal.
-The Police History Museum was interesting if only for the shear number of guns on display, and the exhibit of the arrest of Andreas Escobar.
+The Police History Museum was interesting if only for the shear number of guns on display, and the exhibit of the arrest of Pablo Escobar.
 As with any city stick to the main tourist areas would be particularly sound advice here.

-Moving onto Medellin the former cartel town and stronghold of Andreas Escobar.
+Moving onto Medellin the former cartel town and stronghold of Pablo Escobar.
 Medellin is undergoing something of a renaissance, its people now free from the overhanging threats of drug and gang related violence that dominated in the eighties and nineties.
-The town is flourshing as a nightlife centre and artistic hub.
+The town is flourishing as a nightlife centre and artistic hub.
 The clubs and bars are busy every night and the works of noted Colombian painter and sculpture Fernando Botero dominate the main musuem and central square.
 The city is set in a valley so there is greenery on all sides.
 Similarly its proximity to the equator aligned to its elevation mean that the climate is pleasantly springlike all year round.